emhoracek/smooch/haskell/README.md

 Here's how the Haskell code is organized:

+  * exe/Main runs the Warp webserver.
   * src/
-    * Main runs the Warp webserver and does routing.
+    * Web does routing and request handling
     * ParseCNF parses the configuration file
     * Kiss contains the KiSS data types (and Aeson instances)
     * Shell converts the files (hmmm... maybe it should be